Thursday, 12 July 2007

 We were falsely encouraged by a hand-painted sign saying “GR65”, with an arrow pointing back.
 What it should have said was “You are off the GR65 – go back”.

-Disgusted, we stumped back to the ridge and saw where a GR sign pointed off the road onto a stony lane.
+Disgusted, we slogged back up to the ridge and saw where a GR sign pointed off the road onto a stony lane.
 The sign was covered by a leafy branch which nobody had removed, because nobody comes in this direction.

-We continued without trouble on this path until we came to a muddy, slippery descent to the road near Montlauzun.
+After that we continued without trouble on this lane until we came to a muddy, slippery descent to the road near Montlauzun.
 The sign said “Montcuq 8”.
 It had only been 10 kilometres by road when we left Lauzerte.

 We were getting worried about how long we were taking, as we had told our friends in Montcuq that we would arrive for morning tea, so instead of persevering on the GR as it climbed towards the church, we took the descending road to the left, crossed the stream and turned up the right bank on the D45 as far as Rouilhac, where we rejoined the GR.